More couples are choosing to cohabit rather than marry in later life, but there are financial implications in doing so

 “The fact married couples and civil partners can transfer these nil rate bands to each other means that by 2020 they can benefit from an overall inheritance tax nil rate band of £1m – something cohabiting couples cannot benefit from,” Helen says.

 The old Married Couple’s Allowance applies to couples where one or both spouses or civil partners were born before 6 April 1935.
-The allowance can reduce the tax bill by up to a maximum of £844.50 in the 2017–2018 tax year.
+In the 2017–2018 tax year, the allowance could reduce the tax bill by up to a maximum of £844.50.

 There are two types of state pension in operation – the old-style basic state pension and the new state pension.